-The front panel of the UFD3 contains eight LEDs, which act as the targets for the relay elements.
-The top row of four targets corresponds to the four frequency elements, and is marked F1, F2, F3, and F4.
-As soon as the measured frequency exceeds the trip level defined by the programming variables fa, fb, fc, or fd the appropriate LED begins to flash.
-Once the time delay associated with that element has expired (tfa, tfb, tfc, and tfd), the relay will have tripped and the LED goes to a constant ON state.
+The front panel of the UM30 contains eight LEDs, which act as the targets for the relay elements.
+The top row of four targets correspond to frequency, voltage, positive sequence voltage, and negative sequence voltage respectively.
+As soon as the measured quantities exceed the trip level defined by the respective programming variable, the appropriate LED begins to flash.
+Once the time delay associated with that element has expired, the relay will have tripped and the LED goes to a constant ON state.